appserver-io-lab/logserver/README.md

 ./logserver/src/bin/logserver
 ```

+Now the server is listening on ```0:0:0:0:9514```.

-Now you can send normal http request into the log server in a specific way which is not clear yet.
+You can send normal http request into the log server in a specific way which is not clear yet.

 More documentation on how requests should look like and how to configure the locations is comming soon...